nobuto-m/nobuto-m.github.io/content/en/post/2025/how-to-prevent-trackpoint-events-from-waking-up-thinkpad-t14-gen-5-amd-from-suspend/index.md

 {{< figure src="featured.jpg" caption="Whenever something touched this red cap, the system woke up from suspend." >}}

 I've used ThinkPad T14 Gen 3 AMD for 2 years, and I recently purchased T14 **Gen 5** AMD.
-The previous system as Gen 3 annoyed me so much because the laptop woke up from suspend from time to time even inside a backpack on its own, heated up the confined air in it, and drained the battery pretty fast as a consequense.
+The previous system as Gen 3 annoyed me so much because the laptop randomly woke up from suspend even inside a backpack on its own, heated up the confined air in it, and drained the battery pretty fast as a consequense.
 Basically Gen 3 was too sensitive to any events.
-Whenever an usb-c cable is plugged in as a power source or whenever something touches the TrackPoint even if a display on a closed lid slightly make contact with the red cap, the system wakes up from suspend.
+Whenever a USB Type-C cable is plugged in as a power source or whenever something touches the TrackPoint even if a display on a closed lid slightly make contact with the red cap, the system wakes up from suspend.
 It was uncontrollable.

 I was hoping that Gen 5 would make a difference and it did when it comes to the power source event.
 However, frequent wakeup due to the trackpoint event remained the same so I started to dig in.